bountybench/bountybench/README.md

 TOGETHER_API_KEY={TOGETHER_API_KEY}
 ```

 Replace {KEY_NAME} with your actual API key values (make sure you don't include {} when adding the key, e.g. KEY=XYZ...).
 You only need to fill in whichever keys you will use.

-### 5. Setup Docker Desktop App.
+### 5. Setup Docker Desktop App

 Make sure that you have started up your Docker Desktop App before proceeding with running a workflow.

 #### Docker Setup